Welcome to the Industry Day, September 7, 2021

 By exploring transformative trends for industrial transformation, the Industry Day adds the industry’s needs and conditions as input for the technical tracks during the ETFA conference.

-Fredrik C. Bruhn has served in a variety of leadership, entrepreneurial, and research roles during the past two decades.
-He is currently director and Chief Evangelist in digital transformation of Unibap AB, a Swedish scale-up bringing innovative automation solutions using machine learning to smart plants/factories of tomorrow in partnership with global partners such as GE Digital, Intel Corporation, ABB and AMD.
+Fredrik Bruhn has served in a variety of leadership, entrepreneurial, and research roles during the past two decades.
+He is currently Chief Evangelist in digital transformation at Unibap, a Swedish scale-up bringing innovative automation solutions to the smart industry in partnership with global actors such as GE Digital, Intel Corporation, ABB and AMD.

 Fredrik was named as a global leader in digital transformation on the Constellation Research’s BT150 list in 2020.